-CHIEF EXECUTIVE.
-The Committee annually reviews and establishes the discretionary component of the base salary of the Chief Executive Officer.
+Chief Executive.
+The Committee annually reviews and establishes the base salary of the Chief Executive Officer.
 His salary is based on comparable compensation data, the Committee's assessment of his past performance, and its expectation as to his future contributions in leading the Company and its businesses.
 The Chief Executive Officer's base salary fell within the lower-range of the salaries of comparable executives.
-When compared with the peer group of the Company (as discussed under "Stock Performance Graph"), the Chief Executive Officer's base salary fell within the here group.
+When compared with the peer group of the Company (as discussed under "Stock Performance Graph"), the Chief Executive Officer's base salary fell well below the similarly sized companies in the peer group.
 The Committee has complete discretion in setting base salary for Mr. Currie (who does not have an employment agreement with the Company).

-The Chief Executive Officer's incentive bonus amount for 2004 was based upon performance determined under the Company's Performance Bonus Plan.
-The Chief Executive Officer's bonus for 2004 reflects the Company's overall performance, including record net sales and net earnings achieved in 2004, as compared to 2003.
+The Chief Executive Officer's incentive bonus amount for 2005 was based upon performance determined under the Company's Performance Bonus Plan.
+The Chief Executive Officer's bonus for 2005 reflects the Company's overall performance, including record net sales and net earnings achieved in 2005, as compared to 2004.
+Consistent with the treatment of the other Named Executives, the amount by which Mr. Currie's performance-based compensation exceeded 200% of his base salary was paid in the form of a restricted stock grant.
+For 2005, Mr. Currie was granted 13,422 shares of restricted stock, which vest on the third anniversary of the grant date.

-INCENTIVE BONUS PROGRAM.
-For fiscal 2005, the Company will continue to use the ROI based Performance Bonus Plan with KPI adjustments as described above.
-By basing the individual's incentive compensation on the ROI generated by the profit center, the individual is rewarded for properly managing assets, increasing cash flow, and obtaining higher net margins.
+2006 Incentive Bonus Program.
+For fiscal 2006, the Company will continue to use the ROI based Performance Bonus Plan with KPI adjustments as described above.
+By basing the individual's incentive compensation on the ROI generated by that person's profit center, the individual is rewarded for properly managing assets, increasing cash flow, and obtaining higher net margins.
 Participants who achieve all of the KPI goals will receive a higher percentage of the ROI bonus than those achieving fewer KPI goals.
 A discretionary bonus component is available for salaried personnel at operations which have not yet hit the ROI target but demonstrate improvement over the previous year.

-For the Chief Executive Officer and the other Named Executives, incentive compensation will be paid as provided in the Performance Bonus Plan, as approved by the Committee.
-For 2005, bonus compensation as determined under the Performance Bonus Plan may be adjusted depending on the Named Executive's achievement of certain KPI targets.
+For the Chief Executive Officer and the other Named Executives, incentive compensation is payable under the terms of the Performance Bonus Plan, as approved by the Committee.
+For 2006, bonus compensation as determined under the Performance Bonus Plan may be adjusted depending on the Named Executive's achievement of certain KPI targets.